Warwick Road Primary School

 To ensure our young computer scientists become life long learners, we plan for a rich and innovative environment that every child has access to.
 This includes key vocabulary, a range of computing equipment and high quality programmable devices.
 In order to develop computing capital and apply their skills, children are provided with a broad range of meaningful contexts, enriching the classroom environment and encouraging oracy through discussion, discovery and presentation.
 These opportunities ensure they can see the purpose and reason for computing beyond the classroom.

-Computing lead: Mr Mayfield
+Computing lead: Mrs Daji

 Link governor: Razina Laher